The Misadventures of the Dunderheads: Reception

 The finished film premiered in October 2012 at the Los Angeles Femme International Film Festival where its director, D.G.
 Brock, won the Best Feature Film Director award.
 The film was shown theatrically in art houses across the South by The Southern Circuit in March and April 2013.
 It was shown on the Starz Movie Channels from 2013 through August 2014.

+Awards

+The film, then titled Montana Amazon, won "Best Feature Film" at the 2010 "Big Apple Film Festival".

+Alternate version

+In 2023, the film was recut to 83 minutes and retitled Montana Amazon Redux.